rakki194/ComfyUI_WolfSigmas/README.md

     - Prints the generation parameters and target shape.

 This provides a basic, flexible starting point for latent generation, particularly useful for ensuring compatibility with models requiring different latent channel depths.

+### DCT Noise Latent (Wolf) (🐺)

+- **Class:** `WolfDCTNoiseScriptableLatent`
+- **Display Name:** `DCT Noise Latent (Wolf)`
+- **Category:** `latent/noise`
+- **Description:** Generates an initial latent tensor using DCT (Discrete Cosine Transform)-based noise synthesis.
+This method aims to produce noise with characteristics similar to JPEG compression artifacts.
+The properties of the generated noise, such as the strength and smoothness of block-like patterns, can be controlled through various input parameters.
+This node is useful for initializing the diffusion process with a specific kind of textured noise rather than standard Gaussian noise or zeros.

+#### DCT Noise Latent Inputs

+- **Required:**
+  - `width`: `INT` (default: 1024, min: 64, max: MAX_RESOLUTION, step: 8) - Target width of the image (latent width will be `width // 8`).
+  - `height`: `INT` (default: 1024, min: 64, max: MAX_RESOLUTION, step: 8) - Target height of the image (latent height will be `height // 8`).
+  - `batch_size`: `INT` (default: 1, min: 1, max: 64) - Number of latent images to generate in the batch.
+  - `device_selection`: `COMBO["AUTO", "CPU", "GPU"]` (default: "AUTO") - Specifies the target device for the latent tensor.
+  - `seed`: `INT` (default: 0) - Seed for the random number generator used in noise creation.
+  - `dc_map_base_min`: `FLOAT` (default: -800.0) - Minimum value for the initial (pre-smoothing) DC coefficient map.
+  - `dc_map_base_max`: `FLOAT` (default: 800.0) - Maximum value for the initial DC coefficient map.
+  - `dc_map_smooth_sigma`: `FLOAT` (default: 2.0) - Sigma for Gaussian smoothing of the DC coefficient map.
+Higher values create smoother transitions between DC blocks.
+  - `ac_coeff_laplacian_scale`: `FLOAT` (default: 30.0) - Scale parameter for the Laplacian distribution from which pre-quantized AC (Alternating Current) coefficients are drawn.
+  - `q_table_multiplier`: `FLOAT` (default: 1.0) - Multiplier for the default JPEG quantization table.
+Values > 1.0 increase quantization (stronger artifacts), < 1.0 decrease it.
+  - `normalization`: `COMBO["None", "Mean0Std1_channel", "Mean0Std1_tensor", "ScaleToStd1_channel", "ScaleToStd1_tensor"]` (default: "Mean0Std1_channel") - Method to normalize the generated raw DCT noise before outputting it as a latent.
+- **Optional:**
+  - `model`: `MODEL` - Optional model input.
+Used by `device_selection="AUTO"` and to determine the number of latent channels (e.g., 4 for SDXL, 16 for FLUX).

+#### DCT Noise Latent Outputs

+- `LATENT`: `LATENT` - A dictionary containing the generated DCT noise latent tensor under the key `"samples"`.
+The tensor will have the shape (batch_size, num_latent_channels, height // 8, width // 8).

+#### How it Works

+The `WolfDCTNoiseScriptableLatent` node directly generates a latent tensor using an internal implementation of DCT-based noise synthesis.
+Unlike the "Scriptable" latent nodes, it does not execute a user-provided Python script for this core generation.

+1. It determines the target device and number of latent channels (4 for standard models, 16 for FLUX, based on the optional `model` input).
+2. It initializes a NumPy random number generator with the provided `seed`.
+3. For each channel in each batch item:
+    a.
+An initial map of DC (Direct Current / average) coefficients for 8x8 blocks is created using random values within `dc_map_base_min` and `dc_map_base_max`.
+    b.
+This DC map is smoothed using a Gaussian filter with `dc_map_smooth_sigma` to create spatial correlation.
+    c.
+For each 8x8 block, AC (Alternating Current / detail) coefficients are generated from a Laplacian distribution scaled by `ac_coeff_laplacian_scale`.
+    d.
+Both DC and AC coefficients are quantized using a standard JPEG quantization table (scaled by `q_table_multiplier`) and then dequantized.
+    e.
+An Inverse DCT (`idctn`) is applied to each 8x8 block of coefficients to produce a spatial domain block.
+    f.
+These spatial blocks are assembled into a single channel of noise for the latent.
+4. The resulting NumPy array (B, C, H_latent, W_latent) is converted to a PyTorch tensor.
+5. The specified `normalization` method is applied to the tensor.
+6. The final tensor is moved to the target device and returned.

+This node allows for creating initial latents that inherently possess compression-like artifacts, which can influence the style and texture of the generated images.

 ---